altairengineering/mistral_plugins/output/mistral_graphite/readme.rst

   Specifies the port to connect to on the Graphite server host.
   If not specified the plug-in will default to "2003".

-The options would normally be included in a plug-in configuration file, such as
+The options would normally be included in a Mistral configuration file, such as

 ::

-   PLUGIN,OUTPUT

-   PLUGIN_PATH,/path/to/mistral_graphite

-   INTERVAL,5

-   PLUGIN_OPTION,--instance=mistral.$USER
-   PLUGIN_OPTION,--host=10.33.0.186
-   PLUGIN_OPTION,--port=2003
-   PLUGIN_OPTION,--error=/path/to/mistral_graphite.log

-   END

-To enable the output plug-in you should set the ``MISTRAL_PLUGIN_CONFIG`` environment variable to point at the plug-in configuration file.
+    plugin:
+        path: /path/to/mistral_graphite
+        interval: 5
+        options:
+            instance: mistral.myuser
+            host: 10.33.0.186
+            port: 2003
+            error: /path/to/mistral_graphite.log